radanalyticsio/openshift-spark/README.md

 used as the primary point of investigation, see the `image.yaml` file for more information.

-# Partial images without an Apache Spark installed
+# Partial images without an Apache Spark distribution installed

 This repository also supports building 'incomplete' versions of the images which contain tooling for OpenShift but lack an actual